-Denobulans are mainly shown in the context of Phlox.
-Caitians, on the other hand, are included as a part of the ramping up of the Federation.
+Denobulans mainly show up in the context of Phlox.
+Caitians, on the other hand, show up as a part of the ramping up of the Federation.

-Ferengi and Betazoids are currently only shown in the deep future, as a part of HG Wells.
-Q, Tau Alphans and Orions are pretty much confined to cameos, but an Orion-Betazoid hybrid will be shown in the Barnstorming series.
+Ferengi and Betazoids currently only show up in the deep future, as a part of HG Wells.
+Q, Tau Alphans and Orions are pretty much only in cameos, but an Orion-Betazoid hybrid will show up in the Barnstorming series.

 Who to Add?

 I don’t honestly know.
 I’ve added most of the main species that I know of, and to add others would be either for the sake of novelty or to branch out into another area entirely, e. g.
 Voyager.
-Adding Ocampan characters is all well and good, but if I don’t really know how the character is expected to behave, it’s difficult to draw a convincing portrait, even when the individual is supposed to be playing against type.
+Adding Ocampan characters is all well and good, but if I don’t really know how the character should behave, it’s difficult to draw a convincing portrait.
+And this is so even when the individual is apparently playing against type.